19hours/sg-statutes/Acts/Criminal Procedure Code.md

 (2) The court may proceed against that person as though he had been arrested or summoned.

-(3) When the court proceeds against a person under this section during the course of a trial or a committal hearing, it must begin the proceeding against the person separately.
+(3) When the court proceeds against a person under this section during the course of a trial, it must begin the proceeding against the person separately.

+[Act 19 of 2018 wef 17/09/2018]

 ## PART VII